Ellesmere Port railway station

 Ellesmere Port railway station is located in the town of Ellesmere Port, Cheshire, England.
-The station was an intermediate though station on the Hooton–Helsby line.
+The station was an intermediate through station on the Hooton–Helsby line.
 Now all passenger services terminate at the station from both directions.
 It is both a terminus of the Wirral Line, a commuter rail system operated by Merseyrail and of Northern Trains services to Warrington Bank Quay.
 Departures and arrivals of Merseyrail services are on platform 1 with departures and arrivals to Warrington Bank Quay on platform 2.

 History

 The station is situated on the branch of the Birkenhead Railway from Hooton to Helsby which opened in 1863.
 The station itself opened on 1 July 1863, as Whitby Locks.
 It was renamed Ellesmere Port on 1 September 1870.
 The station building is recorded in the National Heritage List for England as a designated Grade II listed building.

 Ellesmere Port became part of the Merseyrail network in 1994, when the line from Hooton was electrified by British Rail and through train services to Liverpool's city centre via Birkenhead commenced.

 Liverpool City Region Combined Authority, Long Term Rail Strategy document of October 2017, page 37, states that a trial of new Merseyrail battery trains will be undertaken in 2020, in view to extend the Wirral Line branch terminal to Helsby.
 If successful, Helsby will be one of the terminals of the Wirral line superseding Ellesmere Port.